tegonal/minimalist/README.md

 ## BigInt helpers

-We think `BigInteger` is too cumbersome to write and hence use `BigInt` instead.
+We think `BigInteger` is too cumbersome to write and hence use `BigInt` instead (also aligns better with Kotlin's choice to use `Int` instead of `Integer`.
 For instance, we use `ordered.bigIntFromUntil` instead of `ordered.bigIntegerFromUntil`.
-And since it would look odd if this function takes `BigInteger`, we also introduced a corresponding `typealias` and an extension method `toBigInt` for `Int` and `Long`.
+And since it would look odd if this function takes `BigInteger`, we introduced a corresponding `typealias` and an extension method `toBigInt` for `Int` and `Long`.

 Last but not least, we provide the extension method `Random.nextBigInt`.